zadorlab/ase/doc/ase/db/db.rst

     with a ``.db`` extension.
 PostgreSQL_:
     Server based database.
+MySQL_:
+    Server based database.
+MariaDB_:
+    Server based database.

-The JSON and SQLite3 back-ends work "out of the box", whereas PostgreSQL requires a :ref:`server`.
+The JSON and SQLite3 back-ends work "out of the box", whereas PostgreSQL, MySQL and MariaDB requires a server (See :ref:`server` or :ref:`MySQL_server`).

 There is a command-line tool called :ref:`ase-db` that can be used to query and manipulate databases and also a `Python interface`_.